Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/death-by-digits/rules/_index.md

 {{% rules-block heading="Guess" %}}

+{{% rules-double-view src="gameplay_guess.webp" alt="Example of the guessing action; guessing and potentially getting a player's highest or lowest card." split="leftheavy" %}}

+This action is the simplest, but don't underestimate its power.

-Pick another player.
-Guess the _lowest_ or _highest_ card in their hand.
+* Pick another player.
+* Guess the _lowest_ or _highest_ card in their hand.

 If you're right, they give that card to you.

-@TODO: EXAMPLE IMAGE
+If not, they simply say you're wrong and nothing happens.

+{{% /rules-double-view %}}

 {{% /rules-block %}}

 {{% rules-block heading="Play" %}}

 Play a set of 1, 2 or 3 cards faceup to Evidence.
 * **1 card?** Steal 3 random cards from other players.
 If someone has the same number, however, they MAY reveal it and say "Stop!"
-This prevents you from stealing anything, but it must be called _before_ you state from which player(s) you want to steal.
+This prevents you from stealing anything.
+It must be called _before_ you state your victim(s).
 * **2 cards?** If they combine to the "Midnumber" (if the numbers are added or subtracted), take 2 cards from Evidence.
 * **3 cards?** If they're three of a kind ( = "all of the same number"), look at 1 of the murder cards.

-@TODO: EXAMPLE IMAGE
+{{< rules-image src="gameplay_combo.webp" alt="Examples of the three possible combos (1 card, 2 card, 3 cards) you can play." >}}

 {{% /rules-block %}}

 {{% /rules-block %}}

-{{% rules-block id="expansions" heading="Expansions & Variants" icon="expansion" %}}
+{{% rules-block id="expansions" heading="Expansions" icon="expansion" %}}

 All variants and expansions can be played with the exact same base material.